How to you summarize 7 years of affiliate marketing blogging in one article? At this point, I don't know, but I'm up for the challenge.

-So What is Affiliate Marketing Anyway?
+So, What is Affiliate Marketing Anyway?

 Simple Answer: Promote other people stuff for a percentage of the sale or a fixed commission.

-Longer Answer: Performance-based marketing where you, as an affiliate, promote someone else's product or service and either a percentage of the sale, usually 5-10% for physical products and 30-70% for digital, or specific amount.
+Longer Answer: Performance-based marketing where you, as an affiliate, promote someone else's product or service for either a percentage of the sale, usually 5-10% for physical products and 30-70% for digital, or specific amount.
 Basically, if you're good at it, you can make tons of money, and if you're bad, you'll make zero.